Preloader

 Key Terms to Remember

-Font Family: Name of the font e.g. “Lato”.
-Always use doubles quotes if the typeface name contains empty space e.g. “Open Sans”.
+• Font Family: The name of the font, e.g. “Lato”.
+Always use double quotes if the typeface name contains a space.

-Fallback Font where is the font, such as sans-serif.
-When Google Fonts is unable to load due to slow Internet connection, browser will load the fallback font.
+• Fallback Font: This is the backup font, such as sans-serif.
+In the event that Google Fonts is unable to load, the browser will load this instead.

 Why do we use Google Fonts?